jrnd-io/jr-kafka-connect-source/README.md

 - _**key_field_name**_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
 Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
 - _**key_value_interval_max**_: Maximum interval value for key value, for example 150 (0 to key_value_interval_max).
 Default is 100.
 - _**jr_executable_path**_: Location for JR executable on workers.
 If not set, jr executable will be searched using $PATH variable.
-- _**value.converter**_: one between _org.apache.kafka.connect.storage.StringConverter_, _io.confluent.connect.avro.AvroConverter_ or _io.confluent.connect.json.JsonSchemaConverter_
+- _**value.converter**_: one between _org.apache.kafka.connect.storage.StringConverter_, _io.confluent.connect.avro.AvroConverter_, _io.confluent.connect.json.JsonSchemaConverter_ or _io.confluent.connect.protobuf.ProtobufConverter_
-- _**value.converter.schema.registry.url**_: Only if _value.converter_ is set to _io.confluent.connect.avro.AvroConverter_ or _io.confluent.connect.json.JsonSchemaConverter_.
+- _**value.converter.schema.registry.url**_: Only if _value.converter_ is set to _io.confluent.connect.avro.AvroConverter_, _io.confluent.connect.json.JsonSchemaConverter_ or _io.confluent.connect.protobuf.ProtobufConverter_.
 URL for Confluent Schema Registry.

+> [!NOTE]
-At the moment for keys the supported format is _String_.
+> At the moment for keys the supported format is _String_.
-For values there is also support for _Confluent Schema Registry_ with _Avro or Json schemas_ are supported.
+For values there is also support for _Confluent Schema Registry_ with _Avro, Json and Protobuf schemas_.

 ## Examples

 A JR connector job for template _users_ will be instantiated and produce 5 new random messages to _users_ topic every 5 seconds, using a message key field named USERID set with a random integer value between 0 and 150.

+### Usage of keys

 ```
 {